-Use this method for troubleshooting purposes or if you cannot install Acronis Backup Management Server for some reason.
+If you use VMware vSphere 6.5, this is the only available method.
+In other cases, use this method for troubleshooting purposes or if you cannot install Acronis Backup Management Server for some reason.

 - Deployment (p.
 14) from Acronis Backup Management Server to a specified host or cluster.
 Connect the console to the management server.
 In the Navigation tree, right click Virtual machines, then click Deploy Agent for VMware.
 Refer to the context help for further instructions. - Automatic deployment from Acronis Backup Management Server.